endurodave/DelegateMQ/docs/DETAILS.md

 In practice, while a delegate is useful, a multicast version significantly expands its utility.
 The ability to bind more than one function pointer and sequentially invoke all registrars' makes for an effective publisher/subscriber mechanism.
 Publisher code exposes a delegate container and one or more anonymous subscribers register with the publisher for callback notifications.

 The problem with callbacks on a multithreaded system, whether it be a delegate-based or function pointer based, is that the callback occurs synchronously.
 Care must be taken that a callback from another thread of control is not invoked on code that isn't thread-safe.
 Multithreaded application development is hard.
 It 's hard for the original designer; it 's hard because engineers of various skill levels must maintain the code; it 's hard because bugs manifest themselves in difficult ways.
 Ideally, an architectural solution helps to minimize errors and eases application development.

+A remote delegate takes the concept further and allows invoking an endpoint function located in a separate process or processor.
+Extremely configurable using custom serializer and dispatcher interfaces to store callable argument data and send to a remote system.

 This C++ delegate implementation is full featured and allows calling any function, even instance member functions, with any arguments either synchronously or asynchronously.
 The delegate library makes binding to and invoking any function a snap.